-(short version — 145 words) David Haskell is a writer and a biologist.
-His latest book, Sounds Wild and Broken, explores the story of sound on Earth and is an Editor’s Choice at the New York Times.
+(short version) David Haskell is a writer and a biologist.
+His latest book, Sounds Wild and Broken, explores the story of sound on Earth and is a finalist for the PEN E. O. Wilson Literary Science Writing Award and an Editor’s Choice at The New York Times.
 His previous books, The Forest Unseen and The Songs of Trees are acclaimed for their integration of science, poetry, and rich attention to the living world.
 Among their honors include the National Academies’ Best Book Award, John Burroughs Medal, finalist for Pulitzer Prize, Iris Book Award, Reed Environmental Writing Award, National Outdoor Book Award for Natural History Literature, and runner-up for the PEN E. O. Wilson Literary Science Writing Award.
 Haskell received his BA from the University of Oxford and PhD from Cornell University.
 He is a Fellow of the Linnean Society of London, a Guggenheim Fellow, and William R. Kenan Jr. Professor at the University of the South in Sewanee, TN, USA.

 (long version — 590 words) David Haskell is a writer and biologist.
-His latest book, Sounds Wild and Broken (Viking), is an Editor’s Choice at the New York Times and explores the story of sound on Earth.
+His latest book, Sounds Wild and Broken (Viking), is a finalist for the PEN E. O. Wilson Literary Science Writing Award and an Editor’s Choice at the New York Times and explores the story of sound on Earth.
 Starting with the origins of animal song and traversing the whole arc of Earth history, he illuminates and celebrates the emergence, diversification, and loss of the sounds of our world, including human music and language.

 In 2017 he published The Songs of Trees: Stories from Nature’s Great Connectors (Viking), a study of the many ways that trees and humans are connected.
 The book was winner of the 2020 Iris Book Award and 2018 John Burroughs Medal, named one of the Best Science Books of 2017 by NPR’s Science Friday, selected as Favorite Science Books of 2017 by Brain Pickings, and in the 10 Best Environment, Climate Science and Conservation Books of 2017 at Forbes.com.
 Deborah Blum, Pulitzer winner, author of The Poisoner’s Handbook, and director of the Knight Science Journalism program at MIT wrote of The Songs of Trees, “Haskell may be the finest literary nature writer working today.
 The Songs of Trees – compelling, lyrical, wise – is a case in point.”